zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 `jailbreak`
-: Whether to execute [jailbreak-cabal][jailbreak-cabal] before `configurePhase` to lift any version version constraints in the cabal file.
-Note that this can't lift version bounds if they are conditional, e. g. if a dependency is hidden behind a flag.
+: Whether to execute [jailbreak-cabal][jailbreak-cabal] before `configurePhase` to lift any version constraints in the cabal file.
+Note that this can't lift version bounds if they are conditional, e.g. if a dependency is hidden behind a flag.

 `enableParallelBuilding`